 Working alone can be a rather iffy proposition in any workplace, but it’s especially more dangerous when you work on a construction site.
-Many companies try to avoid letting their employees work alone if it’s possible, and they a lot of them also invest in high-tech lone worker safety solutions.
+Many companies try to avoid letting their employees work alone if it’s possible, often put them through a full barrage of relevant safety courses, and a lot of them also invest in high-tech lone worker safety solutions.

 However, if it can’t be helped and you need to work alone on a construction site, there are still some measures to ensure your safety.